-- Amniocentesis: In amniocentesis, the most common form of prenatal testing, a very fine needle is inserted into the woman's abdomen and uterus and amniotic fluid is extracted (Shulman & Elias, 1993).
+• Amniocentesis: In amniocentesis, the most common form of prenatal testing, a very fine needle is inserted into the woman's abdomen and uterus and amniotic fluid is extracted (Shulman & Elias, 1993).
 This fluid contains fetal DNA that can be tested for SMA (Shulman & Elias, 1993).
-Amniocentesis can be performed after the 14th week of pregnancy and is associated with a risk of miscarriage that may be as high as 1 in 200 (Verp, 1992; Shemmer & Johnson, 1993; Shulman & Elias, 1993). - Chorionic Villus Sampling (CVS): This procedure can often be performed as early as the 10th week of pregnancy (Shulman & Elias, 1993).
+Amniocentesis can be performed after the 14th week of pregnancy and is associated with a risk of miscarriage that may be as high as 1 in 200 (Verp, 1992; Shemmer & Johnson, 1993; Shulman & Elias, 1993).

+• Chorionic Villus Sampling (CVS): This procedure can often be performed as early as the 10th week of pregnancy (Shulman & Elias, 1993) and made be done via a transdermal or transabdominal approach.
 Chorionic villi are small, fingerlike structures that form the placenta.
 Chorionic villi contain fetal DNA that can be extracted and tested for SMA (Milunsky and Cheney, 1999).
 CVS is associated with a risk of miscarriage that may be as high as 1 in 100 (Verp, 1992).